-Olivia de Havilland and Joan Fontaine were born 15 months apart (Joan was younger) and both found success as actresses in Hollywood's Golden Age.
+Olivia de Havilland and Joan Fontaine were born 15 months apart and both found success as actresses in Hollywood's Golden Age.
 But instead of bringing them together, these similarities exacerbated a rivalry that sprang up in childhood and lasted a lifetime.
 Yet even though they were rivals who became estranged, Olivia and Joan managed to respect and even admire each other — in a feud, you always care what the other is up to, of course.

 Olivia and Joan were childhood rivals